namantam1/x86-assembly/README.md

  int $0x80 # wake kernal to exit
 ```

-- The First line in the above code tells the compiler that the logic of the program starts from there which is `text` section.
-There can be other sections in the program such as `data` section and `.bss` section which is discussed later.
+- The First line in the above code tells the compiler that the logic of the program starts from there which is `.text` section.
+There can be other sections in the program such as `.data` section and `.bss` section which is discussed later.

 - `.globl _start` tells from which block of code execution of the program should start.